twonoise/jasmine-sa/README.md

 * For _pure X11_, we can set lines, points, and plot (and so, window) sizes, but not font size.
 * For _openGL_, in addition to it, we also have scaling.
 There is better if scale factor is integer (_N_ * 100%).<br>
 We have two options:
-  * One is well known, and acts like `QT_SCALE_FACTOR=N` (_we do not have Qt, so just an example_).
-It works as picture upscaling, except that vector-based (scalable) elements of window are redrawn with full resolution. <br>
+* - One is well known, and acts like `QT_SCALE_FACTOR=N` (_we do not have Qt, so just an example_).
+It works as picture upscaling, except that vector-based (scalable) elements of window are redrawn with full resolution.
+> [!Note]
-_Note_ that in this case, we got nice picture, but do not increase "real" resolution (like X axis frequency points quantity).
+> In this case, we got nice picture, but do not increase "real" resolution (like X axis frequency points quantity).
-  * Font only scaling.
+* - Font only scaling.
 Other elements are remaining under regular size options control.
 When operator scales both font and plot dimensions via their own controls, we get result looks similar to above, yet have benefit of increased real video resolution. <br>
+> [!Note]
-_Note_: Spectrogram lines and points width are also scaled with font scale (along with they have its own control).
+> Spectrogram lines and points width are also scaled with font scale (along with they have its own control).

 Control
 -------